nvlbg/santase-gui/README.md

 ### Use different AI agent
 By default the GUI will use the ISMCTS agent that comes with santase-ai for choosing the moves for one player and the user for choosing the moves for the other player.
-You can change the opponent agent in the main function to see how a different agent would play.
+You can change the opponent agent in the `main` function to see how a different agent would play.
 Another possibility is to play two different AI agents against each other.
-All you need to do is initialize the other agent and pass it as a second argument to `NewGame` in the main function (there is commented example in the main function).
+All you need to do is initialize the other agent and pass it as a second argument to `NewGame` in the `main` function.

 ### Replaying a game
 By default every time the project runs it generates a different game.
 Sometimes